-There is no Ph.D. in Healthcare Informatics degree in Maryland.
-The proposed degree would be the first.
-If approved, Capitol Technology University's Ph.D. in Healthcare Informatics will position its graduates to meet the demand for senior leaders and top experts in Healthcare Informatics research in Maryland and the United States, as well as in allied nations.
-While Johns Hopkins offers a related degree in Health Sciences Informatics, their program concentrates on biomedical informatics and computer sciences related to health science versus our program which will examine the specific needs of data science within the entirety of the healthcare system.
+There are no M.Res. in Medical Informatics degrees in Maryland.
+The proposed M.Res. in Medical Informatics would be the first.
+If approved, Capitol Technology University's program will position its graduates to meet the requirements for senior leaders and top experts in Medical and Healthcare organizations in Maryland, the United States, and allied nations.
+If approved, Capitol Technology University's M.Res. in Healthcare Informatics will position its graduates to meet the demand for senior leaders and top experts in Healthcare Informatics research in Maryland and the United States, as well as in allied nations.
+While UMGC, Hood, and JHU offer similar degrees in Informatics and Information Management, their programs concentrate on biomedical informatics, computer sciences, data management related to health science versus our program which will examine the specific needs of data science within the entirety of the healthcare system.
 Capitol Technology University's programs are offered 100% online and focuses on empirical research through a mentored dissertation program.
-This differs from the current Johns Hopkins ground-based program.
+This differs from the current ground-based programs listed above.
+Based on the significant differentiation, we believe that these programs are not considered competitive or complimentary and did not complete the requested action of collaboration with these institutions, as listed in the Letter of Intent feedback.